 Delta Entry Requirements

-- Be at least 21 years old and be educated to degree level.
+- be at least 21 years old and educated to degree level

-- Hold an initial English teaching certificate, such as the Cambridge CELTA.
+- hold an initial English teaching certificate, such as the CELTA

-- Have around 2 years’ experience of teaching English as a foreign language, post initial qualification.
+- have at least 2 years’ experience of teaching English as a foreign language post initial qualification

-- Be able to demonstrate a high level understanding of the English language, as well as the principles and practice of English language teaching.
+- be able to demonstrate a high level of understanding of the English language as well as the principles and practice of English language teaching.

-If you are ready to take the next step in developing your English language teaching career, download our Delta application.
-Alternatively, find out more about the IH Bangkok Delta course at our centre in Bangkok or you can contact us at email@example.com.
+If you decide you are ready to take the next step, download our Delta application.
+Alternatively, find out more about the IH Bangkok Delta course at our centre in Bangkok or you can contact us at firstname.lastname@example.org.

 The Delta Modules (Diploma in English Language Teaching) is an internationally recognized advanced teaching qualification for those who already have substantial experience of teaching English to speakers of other languages and are ready to progress in their chosen career.
 The Delta will help you to: